 Precautions While Using Elocon

-If your or your child's symptoms do not improve within two weeks, or if they become worse, check with your doctor.
+If your or your child's symptoms do not improve within 2 weeks, or if they become worse, check with your doctor.

 Using too much of this medicine or using it for a long time may increase your risk of having adrenal gland problems.
 The risk is greater for children and patients who use large amounts for a long time.
-Talk to your doctor right away if you or your child have more than one of these symptoms while you are using this medicine: blurred vision; dizziness or fainting; a fast, irregular, or pounding heartbeat; increased thirst or urination; irritability; or unusual tiredness or weakness.
+Talk to your doctor right away if you or your child have more than one of these symptoms while you are using this medicine: blurred vision, dizziness or fainting, fast, irregular, or pounding heartbeat, increased thirst or urination, irritability, or unusual tiredness or weakness.

 Do not use cosmetics or other skin care products on the treated areas.

 Elocon Side Effects

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur:

 - thinning of the skin with easy bruising, especially when used on the face or where the skin folds together (eg, between the fingers)